esmesh/east-house-intro-programming/topics/Setup.md

 ### Online editor
 In this class, we'll be writing *JavaScript* programs that utilize the *p5.js library* to support drawing shapes onto a digital canvas.

-In order to write and **save** programs, we'll be using an online p5.js editor.
-The first step is to open the editor and create a new account.
-1. Go to <a href="https://editor.p5js.org/" target="_blank">https://editor.p5js.org/</a>
+Without logging in, you can write and run programs using an online p5.js editor: <a href="https://editor.p5js.org/" target="_blank">https://editor.p5js.org/</a>

+If you want to be able to **save** your work for later:
-2. In the top right corner, select `Sign Up`
+1. In the top right corner, select `Sign Up`
+2. If you have a Google email address, you can sign up via `Login with Google`
+3. If you want to create a new login:
-3. Decide on a username and password **(write these down in your notebook!)**.
+    1. Decide on a username and password **(write these down in your notebook!)**.
-4. Enter an email address (if you don't have a personal email address, we can help you create one)
+    2. Enter an email address *(if you don't have a personal email address, we can help you create one)*
-5. Click `Sign Up`
+    3. Click `Sign Up`